C-Loftus/sight-free-talon/docs/src/CONTRIBUTING.md

 # Contributing

 My goal is to make contributing as easy as possible.
+Please directly reach out to me if you are interested in contributing to this repository.
+I am happy to help you get started and answer any questions you may have.

-If you need help or ideas, feel free to directly reach out to me, either through the Talon Slack or my website, [https://colton.bio](https://colton.bio).
+I can be reached either through the Talon Slack or my website, [https://colton.bio](https://colton.bio).

 ## Technical Contributions

 The project repository is structured such that every screen reader or unique feature gets its own folder.
-Each folder contains a `talon` file with the commands for that screen reader or feature.
+Each folder contains a `.talon` file with the commands for that screen reader or feature.
 Any features related to global scope or settings are in the root settings `.talon` file.
 If you would like to add support for a new screen reader I encourage you to follow the format of the other screen readers and implement similar function overrides.
 All baseline declarations that are contextually overriden are in the `core` folder.

 ### Testing with Your Own Setup